project-march/ProjectMarch/docs/doc/development/git.rst

 ==========
 .. inclusion-introduction-start

-This tutorial will describe the current git based workflow that is followed during the MARXH code development.
+This tutorial will describe the current git based workflow that is followed during the MARCH code development.

 .. inclusion-introduction-end